Are you an adviser? Go to Unbiased Pro

 When can I access my defined contribution pension?

-However, the government has confirmed plans to increase the minimum pension age from 55 to 57 from 2028, alongside planned increases in the State Pension age to 67.
+However, the government has confirmed plans to increase the minimum pension age from 55 to 57 from 2028, alongside planned increases in the state pension age to 67.

 If you’re a member of a workplace pension scheme, you generally require the consent of the employer or ex-employer to take benefits early.
+In some instances, you may also need the consent of the pension scheme trustees.

 Generally, it’s best to wait as long as possible before accessing your pension, as it has to last you for the rest of your life.
 You may also want your family to inherit some of it.